FuelRats/api.fuelrats.com/README.md

 ## Development

+### With Vagrant

+[Vagrant](vagrantup.com) allows us to run a local virtual machine clone of our production environment with ease.
+Make sure you have Vagrant installed, then run:

+    vagrant up

+Vagrant will do everything we need:

+1. Download an Ubuntu virtual machine image;
+1. Set up SSH access on the vm which we can access with `vagrant ssh`;
+1. Provision our vm using Ansible; and
+1. Start our API with [`forever`](https://www.npmjs.com/package/forever).

+### Without Vagrant

 To get the system up and running, `cd` into your new repository and install all of the required Node modules:

     npm install